 For someplace fun but not too sceney, check out Funkenhausen - a German-inspired restaurant that doesn’t take itself too seriously.
 Try things like the French onion spaetzle, rabbit with ricotta dumplings, or the huge platter of cider-glazed pork shoulder with roasted apples.
 This place works for date night, a group dinner, or even just meeting friends over German beers before a night out.

-Brothers And Sisters is a useful all-day spot that’s right on the border of this part of West Town and Ukrainian Village.
+All Together Now is a useful all-day spot that’s right on the border of this part of West Town and Ukrainian Village.
 It’s both a restaurant and a market, with a bar that works for dining solo and/or getting some work done, and also some tables for small groups.
 The food is delicious (for example, well-seasoned lamb meatballs, and a juicy roasted chicken with black garlic bread pudding), and this place works well for everything from a casual weeknight dinner to just picking up some wine and cheese.

 Vajra is an Indian and Nepalese restaurant that’s great for a casual date night or weeknight dinner with friends.
 You’ll find creative small plates like a samosa chaat topped with pomegranate seeds, and charred cumin-rubbed duck, along with very good curries like the sweet and spicy madras and the cashew tikka masala.
 They’ve been trying to get their liquor license, so check ahead of time to see if you should BYOB.

 This upscale Korean restaurant is perfect for a special occasion, or even a Tuesday when you decide it’s time for a nicer date night.
 There’s an $87 seven-course tasting menu, along with a la carte options like tteokbokki with a quail egg, and kalbi with confit turnips and a carrot veloute.
 Whatever you end up getting, you can count on it being delicious and well-prepared.
 Just be sure to make reservations ahead of time - it’s small, and books up quickly.